Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 <!--TODO need to create>
 ## Architecture

-There are two ways to access the dbt-mcp server: locally hosted or remote hosted on the cloud-based dbt platform.
+There are two ways to access the dbt-mcp server: locally hosted or remotely hosted on the cloud-based dbt platform.

 <-->